 There is a vast amount of literature and research describing the inactivation of pathogens.
 However, the expressions that can be extrapolated and incorporated into mathematical models of onsite and sewered sanitation systems can be narrowed down to only those that contain, or are a function of, environmental and operating conditions that can be found or developed in these systems.
-As such, only those expressions that are a function of or dependent pH, temperature, dissolved concentration, and organic load are worth testing to describe the inactivation of pathogens.
+As such, only those expressions that are a function of or dependent pН, temperature, dissolved on the oxygen concentration, and organic load are worth testing to describe the inactivation of pathogens.
 Practically all these equations are empirical and drawn based on laboratory, pilot or full-scale studies.
-Furthermore, some of the expressions are dependent and functions of different parameters depending upon regression method followed. approach Consequently, most of them have been developed following 'black-box' approach without (biochemical considering the actual and physiological) inactivation mechanisms.
+Furthermore, some of the expressions are dependent and functions of different parameters depending upon the regression method followed. or approach Consequently, most of them have been developed following а 'black-box' approach without (biochemical and considering the actual physiological) inactivation mechanisms.
 Table 6.6 provides an overview of such pathogen inactivation expressions that could be incorporated into ADM1.
 For the description of the parameters in the equations, the reader is referred to the original source.